meebenitez/Connections-Gem/README.md

 Calculating a "What can you reach from city X with a maximum of N jumps" request uses a depth-first search algorithm, while the other 2 requests ("Is a loop possible from city X?" and "Can city x travel to city y?") utilize a breadth-first search algorithm.

 Rspec tests were created for this app.
 Please see the "Development" section of the Readme for instructions on running the tests.

-Thank you for the opportunity to work on this test.
-It was super fun!

 ## Usage